ceph/ceph/doc/rados/operations/pools.rst

 ===============================================
 See :ref:`managing_bulk_flagged_pools`.

+.. _setting_values_for_a_stretch_pool:

 Setting values for a stretch pool
 =================================

+.. important:: Setting values for a stretch pool requires ``mon_osd_min_in_ratio <= 0.55``
+   to ensure that PGs get remapped to a new set of OSDs when the cluster sustains multiple failures in different buckets.
+For example, a 3 site stretched cluster is expected to sustain 33% of OSDs failing in the entire cluster, but the default value of ``mon_osd_min_in_ratio`` is 0.75 which means it can only sustain 25% of OSD failures.
+   Please see: `<http://https://tracker.ceph.com/issues/68338>`_ for more information.`

 To set values for a stretch pool, run a command of the following form:

 .. prompt:: bash $